-The subject site lies within the Rideau Canal Interceptor Collector Sewer catchment area, as shown by the City sewer mapping included in Appendix C. Based on City of Ottawa sewer mapping and as built drawings, an existing 900 mm diameter combined sewer within Bank Street and an existing 225 mm diameter combined sewer within James Street are available to service the contemplated development.
+The subject site lies within the Rideau Canal Interceptor Collector Sewer catchment area, as shown by the City sewer mapping included in Appendix C. Based on City of Ottawa sewer mapping and as built drawings, both an existing 900 mm diameter combined sewer within Bank Street and an existing 225/300 mm diameter combined sewer within James Street are available to service the contemplated development.

 The existing site consists of a restaurant contributing wastewater to the Bank Street sewer system.
-Table 3, below, demonstrates the estimated peak wastewater flow from the existing site.
+Table 3, below, demonstrates the estimated peak wastewater flow from the site based on existing site conditions.
 See Appendix C for associated calculations.